webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 {{Basic Page}}
 ==Step 6.
 Author or upload new content==
 ===Determine if your content is appropriate to add to this wiki===
+* Use the [http://docs.webplatform.org/w/index.php?title=Special:Search Advanced Search page] to verify that the topic does not already exist.
 * Refer to the [[WPD:Policy/Pillars| Pillars page]] to learn about the goals of WebPlatform.org and review the three pillars governing WebPlatform.org.
 ===Let the team know that you are adding new content===
 * See [[WPD:Editors_Guide/step_2_communicate_with_the_online_community|Step 2 of the Editor's Guide]] to find out how to ask questions online.